-Most people in the tech world will know about this tiny all in one Arm powered computer, price as low as £7 for the pi zero.
+Most people in the tech world will know about this tiny all in one Arm powered computer, priced as low as £7 for the pi zero.
 There has been many interesting little projects that have come out of the Pi thanks to its low price, low power requirements and small size.
 One of the more popular uses of Pi hardware is to emulate the old 80s and 90s Computers, this also includes the Amiga, even the Pi Zero is (just about) powerful enough to run A500 games.
 However its the slightly more powerful Pi, the Pi 4 and recently launched Pi400 (a all in one computer inside of a keyboard just like the popular Amiga500) where it has more than enough power to emulate the fastest Amiga (even out performing the recent Vampire v4).

-Thanks to developments like Amiberry, Amiga emulated systems are only getting better, from simulating a base A1000 all the way up to A4000 with Graphics card, there even the possibility of this board being fast enough to do PPC emulation.
-There are already a few Pi dedicated images pre-configure distributions for Amiga users to turn Pi into great little Amiga system.
+Thanks to developments like Amiberry, Amiga emulated systems are only getting better, from simulating a base A1000 all the way up to A4000 with Graphics card, there is even the possibility of this board being fast enough to do PPC emulation.
+There are already a few Pi dedicated images pre-configure distributions for Amiga users to turn Pi into a great little Amiga system.

 If that wasn't enough of an Amiga connection to justifies its inclusion on the site, thanks to development of the A314 expansion card you can hookup a Pi to your old Amiga and allow it to become a CPU & GPU accelerator and more.

 There have also been a number of hacks/modders that use the Pi as the bases, like the RGBtoHDMI project (more here) or Pi as a Floppy disk drive (read here) that help expand Amiga abilities.
 Pi4 and Pi400 support is only going to improving with time, and new solutions like Ami-Hybrid, Aros Arm, Amikit are all being actively worked on for the system so its use for Amiga fans is likely to only get better.